 His laid back, pleasant attitude and culinary skill set are what draw customers to frequent House of Yoshida.
 Many regulars who come in can be found striking up a conversation with the owner.

 Mr Arai explains the atmosphere at his restaurant is casual and that “It’s a very comfortable place.
 I’m friends with everybody.”

 The restaurant seats 70 guests in the dining area and bar.
 Each table has fresh flowers arranged in a small vase and is set with chopsticks.
 The walls have traditional Japanese artwork and paper cranes hanging from of the ceiling by the back tables.

 Instead of using single-use plastic bags, House of Yoshida now has custom reusable bags available as an eco-friendly receptacle for those looking to pick up take-out orders.
 The white House of Yoshida bag includes a picture of a fish as well as the restaurant’s address and telephone number.

 Catering options are also available for all occasions by calling 203-798-8128.

 Soups: House of Yoshida offers a variety of soups, including its Spicy Seafood Bouillabaisse made of mussel, shrimp, salmon, clams, and cod in a creamy red miso broth.

 Appetizer: A popular seafood appetizer is the Mini Fish Tacos with fried cod fish and Asian slaw.
-Another well-liked dish is the Grilled Pork Belly, comprising of thinly sliced pork belly with chopped jalapeno peppers and jalapeno soy sauce.
+Another well-liked dish is the Grilled Pork Belly, comprised of thinly sliced pork belly with chopped jalapeño peppers and jalapeño soy sauce.